 Flamenco is an expressive Spanish dance – not to be confused with the flamingo bird (different spelling) 🙂

-It all started during the Spanish Inquisition, when many of the victims fled the atrocities to the relative safety of the Andalucia mountains.
-In these secluded communities, Arabs, Jews, Christians, and Gypsies interacted with each other peacefully to produce a blended cultural phenomenon known as ‘flamenco’ – an intense and emotionally liberating form of dance.
+The art of the flamenco started during the Spanish Inquisition, when many people fled to the relative safety of the Andalucia mountains.
+In these secluded communities, the haunted Arabs, Jews, Christians, and Gypsies, interacted with each other peacefully to produce a blended cultural phenomenon known as ‘flamenco’ – an intense and emotionally liberating form of dance.

 Flamenco dance features themes of death, injustice, desolation, lost love and the quest for freedom.
 Flamenco is made up of four elements, Cante (Voice), Baile (Dance), Toque (Guitar), and Jaleo, which roughly translates to “hell raising” and involves the hand-clapping, foot stomping, and shouts of encouragement associated with flamenco.